MicrosoftDocs/windows-driver-docs/migration-guide/index.md

     Open your browser to -->  [http://localhost:8080](http://localhost:8080)

-3. Finally, when you're finish viewing the content, **close the CMD.exe window**.
+3. Finally, when you are finished viewing the content, **close the CMD.exe window**.
 That will complete the build.

 If the build doesn't run successfully, make sure you have the necessary permissions discussed at the beginning of this topic.